 The Coca-Cola Kashrus Controversy

 Aah!
-The cool refreshing taste of the “Real Thing”!
+The cool refreshing taste of “The Real Thing”!
 Is there anything (besides maybe baseball and apple pie) that is considered more American?
 Everyone also knows that around the world (pretty much) there is almost nothing more kosher than good, old-fashioned Coke.
-Why, you can even ask Grandma, that back in the day (before mp3s, microwaves, dishwashers, and even World War II), it was “Always Coca-Cola”, as it was THE drink of choice for all, even the strict kosher consumer.
+Why, you can even ask Grandma, that back in the day, before mp3s, microwaves, dishwashers, and even World War II, it was “Always Coca-Cola”.
+“The great national temperance beverage” was THE drink of choice for all, even the strict kosher consumer.

 The issue at stake here was that the Coca-Cola Company was obviously putting this non-kosher ingredient in the batch purposefully, as it was part and parcel of the Coke everyone knew and loved.